Dwolla/dwolla-v2-node/README.md

 #### Setting headers

-To set additional headers on a request you can pass a `Hash` of headers as the 3rd argument.
+To set additional headers on a request you can pass an `object` as the 3rd argument.

 For example: